botao-xia/ECE-147-Project/README.md

 python ./src/main.py --data_dir ./EEG_data/ --model_name EEGNet_Modified
 ```

-5. After 200 epochs (this is set by default), the last checkpoint should reach an accuracy of $72.9\%$
+5. After 200 epochs (this is set by default), the last checkpoint should reach an accuracy of about $72.9\%$